Accommodation in Historic Buildings

 Schaffhausen

-The "Tanne" is one of the most traditional and best-preserved historic inns in Schaffhausen.
-When renovating the studios in the coach house, inspiration was drawn from the history of the building.
-The wood used in the bathrooms comes from the maple tree that stood in the courtyard for centuries.
+The «Tanne» is one of Schaffhausen's most traditional and best-preserved historic Gasthäuser.
+During the renovation of the studios in the annex building, the history of the house served as inspiration.
+For instance, the wood used in the bathrooms originates from the maple tree that stood in the inner courtyard for centuries.

 Hirschen